-Benjamin Netanyahu was born on October 21, 1949, in Tel Aviv (now Tel Aviv-Yafo), the son of the accomplished historian Benzion Netanyahu and his wife Tzila Segal.
-Benzion Netanyahu (formerly Mileikowsky) was born in Warsaw, Poland (then Congress Poland, Russian Empire) and whose real surname was Mielkowsky.
+Benjamin “Bibi” Netanyahu was born on October 21, 1949, in Tel Aviv (now Tel Aviv-Yafo), the second of three sons of renowned historian Benzion Netanyahu and his wife Tzila Segal.
+Benzion Netanyahu (formerly Mileikowsky) was born in Warsaw, Poland (then Congress Poland, Russian Empire).
 Benjamin’s grandfather was the noted Zionist rabbi and educator Nathan Mileikowsky.
 He has two brothers, Yonatan (“Yoni”) and Iddo.

-He received his early education in Jerusalem.
-When his family relocated to the United States, they settled in Philadelphia, where he studied at a local high school while his father took a post at Dropsie College.
+Netanyahu received his early education in Jerusalem.
+When his family relocated to the United States, they settled in a suburb in Philadelphia, where he studied at a local high school while his father took a teaching post at Dropsie College.
 Aside from his native Hebrew, Netanyahu speaks fluent English with a noticeable Philadelphian accent.

-Also in 1976, Benjamin Netanyahu was working for a doctorate in political science when it was halted by the death of his brother, Jonathan (Yonatan).
-He was killed in Operation Entebbe, a counter-terrorist hostage rescue at the Entebbe Airport in Uganda.
-Jonathan, an Israel Defense Forces officer, was the only IDF casualty during the operation.
+Also in 1976, Netanyahu was working for a doctorate in political science at Harvard University when it was halted by the death of his older brother Yoni.

 First term as Prime Minister (1996 – 1999)

 After his U.N. ambassador stint, Netanyahu entered Israeli politics in 1988.
-He was elected to the Israeli parliament, the Knesset, as a member of the right-wing Likud party.
+He was elected to the Israeli parliament, the Knesset, as a member of the Likud party.
 He also served as deputy minister for foreign affairs from 1988 to 1991.

-During his tenure as prime minister, he signed the Hebron Protocol and the Wye River Memorandum, advancing the peace process with the Palestinians.
+During his first term as prime minister, he signed the Hebron Protocol and the Wye River Memorandum, advancing the peace process with the Palestinians.
 Netanyahu also expanded government privatization, relaxed currency regulations and cut down deficits.